MODERN SLAVERY STATEMENT

 - Our financial advisers and their staff;

-- Suppliers of services into offices in Knutsford and Wolverhampton, for example utility providers, IT platform providers, cleaning companies and providers of office supplies.
+- Suppliers of services into offices in Knutsford, Barlborough, Belfast, Newton Abbot and Chester, for example utility providers, IT platform providers, cleaning companies and providers of office supplies.

 We have appropriate policies in place that underpin our commitment to ensure that there is no or human trafficking in our supply chains or in any part of our business.
 We continuously review and update all our policies.